 After I had passed the feed station, I saw James on the run for the first time.
 This gave me some motivation to push on as I hoped that I might be able to maintain my short lead despite starting to slow.
 (I had assumed that James would have left transition ahead of me, so it was also a pleasant surprise to see him).

 At this point in the race, I started to feel really rough.
-I was struggling to breathe and even though I slowed, it didn’t seem possible for me to inhale enough oxygen.
-I wasn’t sure what to do, so I felt frustrated and a little bit panicky.
-I kept moving and tried to calm myself down in the hope that my breathing would settle.
-I also tried to distract myself by watching out for any of my friends who might still be running.
+I was struggling to breathe.
+Even though I slowed, it didn’t seem possible for me to inhale enough oxygen.
+What should I do?
+Frustration and panic were setting in.
+I kept moving and tried to calm myself down.
+Would my breathing settle?
+I tried to distract myself by watching out for any of my friends who might still be running.

 At the far end of the seafront, I ran past a raised area where Ant, Lindsay and Ellie were supporting.